Pittsfield man sentenced to prison for trafficking drugs

 PITTSFIELD, Mass.
-(WWLP) – A man from Pittsfield was sentenced to prison in connection with drug trafficking conspiracy who distributed multiple drugs in the Brockton area.
+(WWLP) — A man from Pittsfield was sentenced to prison in connection with a conspiracy to traffick drugs around Boston.
+Edward Chapman, 54, was previously convicted on state drug distribution offenses three times.

-According to a news release sent to 22News from the Department of Justice in Boston, 54-year-old Edward Chapman was sentenced to 11 years in prison and eight years of supervised release.
+According to a press release from the U.S. Department of Justice based in Boston, Chapman was sentenced to 11 years in prison and eight years of supervised release.
 He pleaded guilty in 2020 on charges of conspiracy to distribute and to possess with intent to distribute 100 grams or more of heroin, 400 grams or more of fentanyl, cocaine, cocaine base, oxycodone, and marijuana.

 An investigation in 2018 of a violent drug trafficking organization in Brockton identified Chapman as a heroin and cocaine dealer who was being supplied by co-conspirator Jose Perez Felix.
 Intercepted calls show that Chapman regularly picked up heroin and cocaine from Perez Felix.